subtlepseudonym/pihole-exporter/README.md

 Alternatively, you can run `make docker` if you've cloned the repo.
 This will automatically tag the image as well.

-NOTE: you must have `vtag` from [subtlepseudonym/utilities](https://github.com/subtlepseudonym/utilities) installed for auto-tagging to work.
+NOTE: you should have `vtag` from [subtlepseudonym/utilities](https://github.com/subtlepseudonym/utilities) installed for auto-tagging to work properly.
+Without it, docker version tag will be `0.0.1-unknown`

 ```bash
 docker create \